harness/developer-hub/docs/continuous-integration/ci-quickstarts/test-intelligence-concepts.md

 ## Visual summary

-The following video walks you through setting up Test Intelligence in the Harness CIE stage.
+The following video walks you through setting up Test Intelligence in a Harness CI pipeline.
 The TI section starts after the 11 minute mark in the video.

 <!-- Video:
 https://harness-1.wistia.com/medias/rpv5vwzpxz-->